 Become a Pathologist

-- PayScale (2023): $232,020 average annual salary
+- PayScale (2024): $233,905 average annual salary

-Pathologists are medical professionals that specialize in determining the cause and the impact of disease or injury on the body.
+Pathologists are medical professionals who specialize in determining the cause and the impact of disease or injury on the body.
 Pathologists can specialize in clinical or anatomical pathology.
 Anatomical pathologists diagnose the cause and effect of disease based on physical analysis of tissue, organs, or bodies, while clinical pathologists do the same through the analysis of bodily fluids or cells.

 Although one must be an MD to be a pathologist, the role is not patient-facing and much work is done in the laboratory.
 In addition to diagnosis, pathologists may have responsibilities including supervising and working closely with pathology assistants, engaging in and presenting research, or presenting diagnostic findings to the patient-facing physician.